 1920 – The 18th Amendment, Prohibition began, and alcoholic beverages were made illegal in the United States.
 (Effective one year later)

 1920 – The League of Nations held its first council meeting in Paris, France.

-1936 - The first photo finish camera was installed at a US racetrack, at Hialeah, Florida.
+1936 – The first photo-finish camera was installed at a US racetrack, in Hialeah, Florida.

 1939 – The ‘Superman’ newspaper comic strip debuted.

 1941 – War Department forms 1st Army Air Corps squadron, The Tuskegee Airmen, for black cadets.

 1964 – Hello, Dolly!, starring Carol Channing, opened on Broadway.

 1976 – The ‘Donny and Marie’ musical variety show premiered on ABC.

 1984 – Paul and Linda McCartney were arrested in Barbados for possession of marijuana.